Does smoking really relax you? Or is it that we only think it’s relaxing us but it isn’t?

 The other thing that we are doing when we're stepping outside and smoking a cigarette is we’re taking deep breaths of fresh, clean air.
 Yes, you are inhaling toxins from the cigarettes, but even so, you’re getting a nice, deep breath of fresh air.
 That fills our lungs with oxygen, and our brain with oxygen.
 That relaxes us.

-So if you want to stop smoking, I want to encourage you to believe in yourself and your ability to become a non-smoker.
+So if you want to stop smoking cold turkey, I want to encourage you to believe in yourself and your ability to become a non-smoker.
 I believe in you and know you’re capable of it, because I’ve helped over 10,000 people to stop smoking and become free!
 And I know that the key factor in quitting smoking, is to believe in yourself and your ability to stop.

 Part of that is to believe you can manage your stress.
 I absolutely know you can manage your stress as a non-smoker.
 It's up to you to believe that you can do it and start today.

-If you want to get ready to stop smoking or if you're ready to stop smoking now, I have a freebie that has some really awesome mental techniques stop smoking that help you remove the mental roadblocks that keep you struggling.
+If you want to get ready to stop smoking cold turkey or if you're ready to stop smoking now, I have a freebie that has some really awesome mental techniques stop smoking that help you remove the mental roadblocks that keep you struggling.
+It's a great introduction to my stop smoking hypnotherapy program.
 Check that out by clicking here.